visahaarala/jazzchords/md/Learning.md

 #### Vercel with react router

-`vercel.json` at the root of the project:
+Add `vercel.json` at the root of the project:

 ```json
 {